serokell/ariadne/docs/usage-tui.md

 `Knit` is a simple dynamically-typed command language created by Serokell.
 It lets you control Ariadne by calling and composing functions.
 In the `Help` tab, you can see a complete list of all available functions, along with their signatures and short descriptions.
+You can also press Ctrl-Space to invoke code completion.
 Let's explore `Knit` syntax and these functions in more detail.

 ### General syntax